 Dramamine is safe for Great Danes to consume and can greatly help.
 Make sure to stick to the “original” formula and stay away from the “Non-Drowsy Naturals” version.

-This one contains high levels of ginger and is not appropriate for dogs.
+Non-drowsy versions contain high levels of ginger and are not appropriate for dogs (source).

 Timing is important as you want to ensure that the medicine has a chance to take effect before the car ride begins.
 Thirty minutes prior to the start of the car ride is usually appropriate, but up to one hour may be needed.

 Some veterinarians take a conservative approach and recommend 1-2 Dramamine pills up to three times per day.